fangdai-dear/Tiger-Model/README.md

 ## Evaluation criteria
 ### CLIP score
-The CLIP scoring criteria involve [training](https://github.com/revantteotia/clip-training.git) a CLIP model and calculating the CLIP score based on the corresponding CLIP values from the model.
+The CLIP scoring criteria involve [training](https://github.com/revantteotia/clip-training) a CLIP model and calculating the CLIP score based on the corresponding CLIP values from the model.
 For specific calculation methods, please refer to the appendix.
 The CLIP training code is referenced from this study.

+### Moso score
+We employ the [MoSo score](https://github.com/hrtan/MoSo) to control the quality of generated images, which measures the change in the optimal empirical risk after the exclude of a particular sample from the training set.
 ## Reference
 All references are listed in the article.